ksb96/odin/README.md

 3) Odin-recipes - *Same contents as the Formula 1-page folder above.*

 4) root-cli - folder consists of basic git commands.

+5) Sketch-pad - *A frontend project*, where **"event and callback functionality are demonstrated through javascript language".**